amardeepXy/rand_wallhaven/README.md

 6. Run the executable `./wallhaven`.

 ---

 ---

 > [!TIP]
 > Move the executable `wallhaven` file to `/usr/bin` or `/usr/local/bin` to make it available as a command.

 ## Contribution

 If you want to contribue to this project follow the standard github guidelines and push your changes with a new branch.

+## New implementations

+1. [ ] Stateful History
+       `rand_wallhaven prev
+rand_wallhaven next`
+2. [ ] Rank fetched images on the basis of favourites, views and set it.
+3. [ ] Make the app configurable by config file.
+4. [ ] Search functionality.
+5. [ ] Allow to create profiles.
+       `rand_wallhaven set --profile calm rand_wallhaven set --profile aggressive`